Minxrod/PTC-EmkII/readme.txt

 = Features =
 - Console: Almost everything on the console should be working, issues only with INPUT and LINPUT.
 - Background: Basic operations should work, BGREAD and BGCOPY are not finished.
-- Sprites: Partial support; some visual elements are working, no collision implemented yet.
+- Sprites: Partial support; several visual elements are working.
 - Graphics: Some basic operations should work, very unfinished.
-- Panel: In progress.
+- Panel: In progress, does not yet support ICON commands.
 - Files: Only default graphics are currently loaded.
-- Sound: Beeps work aside from panpot, BGM is not implemented yet.
+- Sound: In progress, but has some differences from the original.
 - Input: Buttons and keyboard work, experimental controller support.
 Controls can be changed from config/controls.txt, though it's not yet convenient.

 == Building ==